 Knocked Up — Handle your hormones… and alcohol

-Whether you've had a one night stand — and even the pregnancy — or not, Katherine Heigl's character taught us all a universal law of love in this 2007.
-Perhaps it's easier said than done, but hormones and emotions have be kept in check.
-One scene comes directly to mind concerning this staple love lesson: Katherine Heigl is at the doctor for a checkup, and Seth Rogen's character pokes his head in, sensing her anxiety, and tries to lighten the mood with a little comedic relief.
-Heigl doesn't take it too kindly and flies off into a tirade, claiming Rogen is noncommittal and suggesting they break up.
-Boiled down, take this to heart: You're going to have stress and emotions at play in your life every single day.
-The trick is to address them, confront them and digest them in ways that aren't going to seriously damage your relationship with those around you.
+Whether you’ve had a one-night stand — and even the pregnancy — or not, Katherine Heigl’s character taught us all a universal law of love in this 2007 flick.
+Perhaps it’s easier said than done, but hormones and emotions have to be kept in check.
+One scene comes directly to mind concerning this staple love lesson: Katherine Heigl is at the doctor’s office for a checkup, and Seth Rogen‘s character pokes his head in, sensing her anxiety, and tries to lighten the mood with a little comic relief.
+Heigl, who is not amused, claims Rogen is noncommittal and suggests they break up.
+Boiled down, take this to heart: You’re going to have stress and emotions at play in your life every single day.
+The trick is to address them, confront them and digest them in ways that aren’t going to seriously damage your relationship with those around you.

-And one more thing: Knocked Up reiterates once again that alcohol and sex can be a hefty pair.
+And one more thing: Knocked Up reiterates once again that alcohol and sex can be dreadful bedfellows.

 The Notebook — Personal delivery is best

-Ryan Gosling and Rachel McAdams taught us a heck of a lot about love in The Notebook, but we're going to illuminate a simple lesson here: Personal delivery is best.
-In the movie, McAdams' mom kept secret all the love letters Gosling sent her daughter, and it twisted up their fruition as a couple.
-Maybe you don't send letters — but I know you text.
-Consider this on Valentine's Day: Texts and other electronic communication do not always present themselves the way you want.
-Honor your recipient with face time and heartfelt words — it's more sincere, courageous and, quite frankly, romantic.
-Your honey deserves it, and so do you.
+Ryan Gosling and Rachel McAdams taught us a heck of a lot about love in The Notebook, but we’re going to illuminate a simple lesson here: Personal delivery is best.
+In the movie, McAdams’ mom kept secret all the love letters Gosling sent her daughter, ruining any chance these young lovebirds had of being together (which was, of course, Mumsie’s plan all along).
+Maybe you don’t send letters — but I know you text.
+Consider this on Valentine’s Day: Texts and other electronic communication do not convey strong emotions and body language.
+Honor your recipient with face time and heartfelt words — it’s more sincere, courageous and, quite frankly, romantic.

 Titanic — Don’t let go